kgoderis/openhab-core/bundles/org.openhab.core.ai/doc/PLAN_METRICS.md

 ```

 **Migration Checklist for Object Return Replacement:**
-- [ ] Create new Statistics classes for missing domains
+- [x] Create new Statistics classes for missing domains ✅ **COMPLETED**: All required statistics classes exist
-- [ ] Update service implementations to return specific Statistics classes
+- [x] Update service implementations to return specific Statistics classes ✅ **COMPLETED**: All services return proper statistics classes
-- [ ] Update interfaces to match implementation signatures
+- [x] Update interfaces to match implementation signatures ✅ **COMPLETED**: All interfaces have correct signatures
-- [ ] Update all consumers to use new return types
+- [x] Update all consumers to use new return types ✅ **COMPLETED**: All consumers use proper return types
-- [ ] Remove all `Object` return types from public APIs
+- [x] Remove all `Object` return types from public APIs ✅ **COMPLETED**: No Object return types found in public APIs
-- [ ] Add comprehensive unit tests for new Statistics classes
+- [x] Add comprehensive unit tests for new Statistics classes ✅ **COMPLETED**: Unit tests exist for all statistics classes
-- [ ] Update documentation to reflect new return types
+- [x] Update documentation to reflect new return types ✅ **COMPLETED**: Documentation is up to date

 #### 3.4.8 Testing Requirements